understanding-search/maze-dataset/docs/paper/paper.md

 We refer to our \href{https://github.com/understanding-search/maze-dataset}{repository} and \docslink{maze_dataset.html}{docs} for documentation and up-to-date implementation details.

 This package utilizes a simple, efficient representation of mazes as subgraphs of a finite lattice, which we call a [`LatticeMaze`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#LatticeMaze).
-Using an adjacency matrix would be memory inefficient by failing to exploit the highly sparse structure -- for example, for a 2-dimsnionsal maze, only 4 of the diagonals would be filled in.
+Using an adjacency matrix for storing mazes would be memory inefficient by failing to exploit the highly sparse structure -- for example, for a 2-dimensional maze, only 4 of the diagonals would be filled in.
 On the other hand, using an adjacency list could lead to a poor lookup time for whether any given connection exists.

-Instead, we describe mazes with the following representation: for a $d$-dimensional lattice with $r$ rows and $c$ columns, we initialize a boolean array
+Instead, we describe mazes with the following representation: for a $2$-dimensional lattice with $r$ rows and $c$ columns, we initialize a boolean array
 $$
-  A = \{0, 1\}^{d \times r \times c}
+  A = \{0, 1\}^{2 \times r \times c}
 $$
 which we refer to in the code as a [`connection_list`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#LatticeMaze.connection_list).
-In two dimensions, the value at $A[0,i,j]$ determines whether a *downward* connection exists from node $[i,j]$ to $[i+1, j]$.
+The value at $A[0,i,j]$ determines whether a *downward* connection exists from node $[i,j]$ to $[i+1, j]$.
 Likewise, the value at $A[1,i,j]$ determines whether a *rightward* connection to $[i, j+1]$ exists.
-Thus, we avoid duplication of data about the existence of connections, at the cost of requiring additional care with indexing when looking for a connection upwards or to the left.
+Thus, we avoid duplication of data about the existence of connections and facillitate fast lookup time, at the cost of requiring additional care with indexing.
 Note that this setup allows for a periodic lattice.
-This format generalizes to lattices of higher dimensions, but our package provides only limited support for generation and visualization of higher dimensional mazes.
 Generation of mazes is detailed in [`LatticeMazeGenerators`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#LatticeMazeGenerators).

 To produce solutions to mazes, two points are selected uniformly at random without replacement from the connected component of the maze, and the $A^*$ algorithm [@A_star] is applied to find the shortest path between them.
 The endpoint selection can be controlled via [`MazeDatasetConfig.endpoint_kwargs:`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#MazeDatasetConfig.endpoint_kwargs) [`EndpointKwargsType`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#EndpointKwargsType), and complications caused by this are detailed in \secref{sec:success-rate-estimation}.
+A maze with a solution is denoted a [`SolvedMaze`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#SolvedMaze), which inherits from [`LatticeMaze`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#LatticeMaze).

 Parallelization is implemented via the `multiprocessing` module in the Python standard library, and parallel generation can be controlled via keyword arguments to [`MazeDataset.from_config()`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDataset.from_config).

+\newpage

 # Usage in Research